vipulnaik/diet-exercise-health/best-practices/best-practices-around-abdominal-discomfort.md

 issue resolves itself, before escalating to more complex things to try.

+### Take more measurements

+* Take FoodMarble Aire 2 breath test measurements to see if there's any evidence of higher-than-usual fermentation levels.

+* Take multiple pulse oximeter readings and try to take a blood pressure reading.

 ### Extra sleep

 Follow the guidance in [best practices around sleep section "Best